boulder-on/JPassport/README.md

    7. Very slow implemenaton, Java proxy classes are not known to be fast, extensive use of reflection while running keeps it slow)
    8. Debuggable since you can step through each line of code.

-If you use the class writing method, the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
-If you provide the system property __"jpassport.build.home"__ then the classes will be written and compiled there.

 # Callback example